mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 - [My Fourth Year as a Bootstrapped Founder](/solo-developer-year-4/)
 - [My Fifth Year as a Bootstrapped Founder](/solo-developer-year-5/)

-## Highlights from the year

-### TinyPilot became 10x more profitable
+## TinyPilot became 10x more profitable

 {{<revenue-graph project="tinypilot">}}

 Show cash profit vs. COGS profit

-### My most terrifying moment
+## The most terrifying 10 minutes of 2023

 One lazy Saturday afternoon in February, I heard a knock on my door.
 I opened it in my pajamas to see a guy in his mid-forties on my porch.

 "Are you the TinyPilot guy?" he asked me.

 "Uh oh," I thought.

-Was this a disgruntled customer?
-Was I about to be served a court order by a process server?
+Was this a disgruntled customer ready to punch me?

 "Yes..."
 I said cautiously.